 It is scientifically impossible to be further than 100 metres from a Pret in Central London.
 Their sandwiches and hot soups are good as is their range of soft drinks.
 We also have it on good authority that kids go crazy for the banana cake.

-Sushi and noodle soups and lots of warm Asian options make Wasabi a great stop place to stop for lunch if you don’t fancy a sandwich.
+Sushi, noodle soups and lots of warm Asian cuisine options make Wasabi a great stop place to stop for lunch if you don’t fancy a sandwich.

 Five Guys make great burgers with so many choices of toppings at no extra cost.
+Cajun fries are a must for anyone who loves a bit of spice.
 The fizzy drinks machines are amazing, fruitpunch Fanta mixed with vanilla Coca-Cola anyone?